AlexHYF/OOPSLA2023-Artifact/README.md

 Introduction
 ------------

-This is the artifact package accompanying our OOPSLA 2023 submission titlled _Explainable Program Synthesis By Localizing Specifications_.
+This is the artifact package accompanying our OOPSLA 2023 submission titled _Explainable Program Synthesis By Localizing Specifications_.
 The paper presents an new concept call _sub-specification_ that can act as an augmentation to program synthesis results and an algorithm that synthesizes sub-specifications.
-We have implementated this algorithm in a tool named S3. and benchmarked them with 2 program synthesis tasks, SyGuS and DreamCoder.
+We have implemented this algorithm in a tool named S3. and benchmarked them with 2 program synthesis tasks, SyGuS and DreamCoder.

 This artifact contains all the tools (S3, CVC5, EUSolver), benchmark files, and scripts to reproduce the experiments described in the paper.
-In hit document, we will describle the outline of these experiments, how to run them, and also describe how one may use S3 to calculate sub-specifications on SyGuS solver and DreamCoder's results of their own.
+In hit document, we will describe the outline of these experiments, how to run them, and also describe how one may use S3 to calculate sub-specifications on SyGuS solver and DreamCoder's results of their own.

 This artifact also contains the webpages of our user study which we promised to share with the reviewers under